-Due to a few unfortunate, and unforeseen, circumstances I was a non-contender for this round and setup camp on the grandstand for the season opener.
-The track conditions had kicked up quite a bit of concern for the two-wheeled racers leading up to the weekend and news of a bit of oil on the circuit dropped by some of the classic cars, which raced on the Saturday, seemed to create added tension in pit lane.
-The series organisers were however quick to spring into action with a thorough “clean up” operation just before the ZX10 qualifying got underway.
+Due to a few unfortunate, and unforeseen, circumstances I was a non-contender for this round and set up camp on the grandstand for the season opener.
+The track conditions had kicked up quite a bit of concern for the two-wheeled racers leading up to the weekend and news of a bit of oil on the circuit dropped by some of the classic cars, which raced on the Saturday, seemed to create added tension in the pit lane.
+The series organisers were, however, quick to spring into action with a thorough “clean up” operation just before the ZX10 qualifying got underway.

 Lights on….
 Lights off…

 The field absolutely roared through turn 1 at a tremendous pace.
 Race favourite Graeme van Breda hit the front early and looked extremely aggressive ahead of the 20-strong field who jostled for position in the opening laps.
 Gareth Bezuidenhout got a magic start and looked to keep van Breda honest in the early stages.
 Newcomers to the series, Morne Potgieter and Gareth Jackson settled into the pace very quickly and battled hard with the likes of series regulars Apanna Gunapathy, Andre van Vollenstee and Jacques Ackerman.